SciTS: Scientific Time Series Understanding and Generation with LLMs: Results and Discussion

 \subsection{Model Rankings Across Disciplines}

 Fig.~\ref{fig:heatmap} shows the average rankings of 17 tested models across 12 disciplines.
 We rank models for each of the 43 tasks and average the ranking over tasks within each discipline.
 The benchmarking results reveal several clear patterns.
-First, the proposed TimeOmni model achieves consistently top performance across nearly all disciplines, with rankings between first and second in most domains and only slightly lower in mathematics and urbanism.
 General-purpose LLMs such as GPT-4.1-mini, Gemini2.5-Flash, DeepSeek-V3, and GPT-5-mini deliver strong all-around results, usually falling within the top 5 to 8 ranks.
 Multimodal LLMs like InternVL and QwenVL occupy a middle ground, showing competitive performance in sensory-heavy fields such as bioacoustics, earth science, and radar, but weaker results in other areas.
 Specialised time-series models, including Moirai, TimeMoE, Chronos, and ChatTS, struggle with generalisation.
 They often collapse to the bottom of the ranking across most domains due to limitations of supported task types, but occasionally excel in specific cases, such as Moirai and Chronos in mathematics and ChatTS in earth science.
 Discipline-specific patterns also emerge: models consistently perform well across language-heavy domains such as Economics, while dedicated time-series models show strengths in more structured or periodic domains like Energy and Meteorology, but degrade sharply elsewhere.
+As an illustrative framework, TimeOmni achieves consistently top performance across nearly all disciplines, with slightly lower in mathematics and urbanism.

 These results suggest two key insights.
 First, time series should be treated as a distinct modality rather than being directly converted to text or images, as such transformations lead to information loss and limit model performance.
 Second, general-purpose LLMs demonstrate better generalisation to unseen domains compared with specialised time-series models, highlighting the benefit of combining LLMs with dedicated time series processing to effectively handle diverse scientific data.
-The proposed TimeOmni addresses this gap by providing a framework that incorporates time series into LLMs while remaining compatible with general LLM training.
+TimeOmni provides an illustrative step that incorporates time series into LLMs while remaining compatible with general LLM training.